mantidproject/mantid/dev-docs/source/MVPDesign.rst

 .. code-block:: sh

-  python tools/MVP/template.py --name Example --language python --output-dir $PWD/..
+  python tools/MVP/template.py --name Example --language python --include-setup --output-dir $PWD/..

 This command will generate four python files including `example_model.py`, `example_view.py` and `example_presenter.py`.
 These files will be saved in the provided output directory, as specified by `$PWD/..`.
-An additional file named `launch.py` will be generated.
-This can be used to open the widget as follows:
+An additional file named `launch.py` will be generated if the ``--include-setup`` flag is provided to the script.
+This can be used to open the widget as
+follows:

 .. code-block:: sh